If you are ready to get treatment for your OCD, congratulations on starting this important journey! Your first step will be to find a therapist.

 Be cautious of therapists who say they use CBT but won’t be more specific.

 - “What is your training and background in treating OCD?
 Training backgrounds and licensing titles for mental health professionals that treat OCD can look different, as described at the beginning of this fact sheet.
 You might even want to consider seeking a pre-licensed trainee that works directly under the supervision of a specialist.
-In the end, the important thing is to ask about their familiarity with OCD and treating it following best practices (e.g., with ERR, ACT).
+In the end, the important thing is to ask about their familiarity with OCD and treating it following best practices (e.g., with ERP, ACT).

 Some positive signs that can help you learn more about a therapist’s training: